When The Stakes Are High, Rely On Our Team’s Unwavering Commitment To Fiercely Defending Your Rights.

 Our intervention could make a positive difference in the outcome of your case.
 It could mean the difference between going to prison and going home to your family.
 It could mean keeping a felony drug conviction off your criminal record.
 It could mean minimizing the sentence or eliminating collateral charges.

 You have rights and legal options.
 Call us immediately, day or night, at 317-643-5507 or use our online contact form to set up a free consultation.
-Mr. Sallee represents the accused in the Greater Indianapolis area, including Hendricks County, Boone and Hamilton counties, and throughout Indiana.
+Mr. Sallee represents the accused in the greater Indianapolis area, including Hendricks, Boone and Hamilton counties, and throughout Indiana.

 Drug Crimes Defense For The Indianapolis Area